 AMLO is a liberal, and for that reason, he believes in development and progress, which we know have been at the expense of the dispossession and the misery of a large part of the population.
 On the other hand, it is hard to realize that this has to do with a tendency that for its long-standing inertia is not easy to reverse.
 It is important to recognize that dilemma or difficulty.
 López Obrador is a developmentalist and by being liberal, he is immersed in a racist ideology, of the kind that we could call a cordial racism.

-Mestizaje, as an aspiration to whiteness, folklorizes past and present indigenous people as a way of denying or subordinating them.
+Mestizaje, as an aspiration to whiteness, folklorizes past and present indigenous people as a way of rejecting or subordinating them.
 What can we say about his asking permission of Mother Earth for the construction of the Mayan Train?
 It consisted of a ritual in a paved place where they dug a hole.
-That is cordial racism, that is, that which refunctionalizes difference to maintain a racist, classist hierarchy.
+That is cordial racism, that is, that which repurposes difference to maintain a racist, classist hierarchy.
 The indigenous people are folklorized and treated as minors.
-What, other than folklorization and manipulation, was the celebration of the Día de los Muertos in the National Palace at the same time that the paramilitarization of Chiapas is facilitated to debilitate or destroy all opposition to the Mayan Train?
-What does it mean to demand an apology for the violence against indigenous people, while at the same time such a predatory territorial reorganization as the train is being violently imposed, with manipulated consultations?
-This is hypocrisy, manipulation and an attack on the dignity of the indigenous people and on all of us who are not indigenous as well.
+What, other than folklorization and manipulation, was that celebration of Día de los Muertos in the National Palace while simultaneously allowing the paramilitarization of Chiapas to debilitate or destroy all opposition to the Mayan Train?
+What does it mean to demand an apology for the violence against indigenous people, while at the same time while the predatory territorial reorganization that is the Mayan Train is being violently imposed, with manipulated consultations?
+This is hypocrisy, manipulation and an attack on the dignity of indigenous people and on all of us who are not indigenous as well.

 Hiding the Inequalities